lubuntu-team/manual/StyleGuide.rst

 Style Guide
 ===========

-Program names use the same capilization you use in the main menu.
+- Program names use the same capilization you use in the main menu.

+- Use code directives for input into the command line.